-Uniformed employees are required to follow all uniform and grooming standards outlined in this chapter and/ or any other official memo, bulletin, advisory or other document issued by Amtrak.
+Uniformed employees are required to follow all uniform and grooming standards outlined in this chapter and/or any other official memo, bulletin, advisory or other document issued by Amtrak.
 All employees on duty must wear and remain in complete authorized uniform until the end of designated job assignment.

-Only uniform components identified in this standard and purchased through an Amtrak Uniform Coordinator (i.e. shirts, pants, etc.) are permitted.
+Uniformed employees are required to follow all appearance and grooming standards outlined in this chapter and/ or any other official memo, bulletin, advisory or other document issued by Amtrak.
+All employees on duty must wear, and remain in, complete authorized uniform until the end of their designated job assignment.
+Only uniform components identified in this standard and purchased through an Amtrak Uniform Coordinator (i.e., shirts, pants, etc.) are permitted.
 If a uniform component is not identified in this standard, then the component would be considered non-compliant, and must not be worn.
 Management is responsible for assisting employees to understand and comply with uniform requirements and grooming standards.
-All employees (on or off duty, or on or off Amtrak property) wearing an Amtrak uniform must maintain a neat, polished and professional appearance/demeanor and follow Amtrak's "Standards of Excellence" and "Code of Ethics."
-Apparel item that have the Amtrak logo which are available through the Amtrak Merchandise store, non-Amtrak retail stores or distributed from an internal Amtrak department are not permitted and cannot be worn as part of the authorized uniform components while on duty.
-Employees are also prohibited from purchasing uniform components for other uniformed/non-uniformed employees and/or personal friends or family.
+All employees (on or off duty, or on or off Amtrak property) wearing an Amtrak uniform must maintain a businesslike, clean, neat, and professional appearance/demeanor and follow Amtrak's "Code of Ethics and Standards for Behavior."
+Apparel items that have the Amtrak logo which are available through the Amtrak Merchandise store, non-Amtrak retail stores or distributed from an internal Amtrak department are not permitted and cannot be worn as part of the authorized uniform components while on duty.

-No components, required or optional, are allowed or will become part of the Uniform Program without the review and approval of the Sr. Director, Customer Service and/or the Program Manager-National Uniform Standards.
+No components, required or optional, are allowed or will become part of the Uniform Program without the review and approval of the Director, Service and Standards and/or the Program Manager-National Uniform Standards.

 Employees who fail to comply with the standards outlined in this chapter are subject to progressive disciplinary action.
-Any questions regarding these standards should be directed towards your immediate supervisor or the Sr. Director, Customer Service or the Program Manager-National Uniform Standards for further clarification.
+Any questions regarding these standards should be directed towards your immediate supervisor or the Director, Service and Standards or the Program Manager-National Uniform Standards for further clarification.